MurageKibicho/Bitcoin-Small-Class-Number-Attack/README.md

 # Bitcoin-Small-Class-Number-Attack
 Satoshi chose an elliptic curve with a bizarre prime number.
 It splits *unusually* well over √-3.

-The √-3 is special because it has primes and unique factorizations.
-Math guys would say √-3 "has a class number of 1".
+The √-3 is special because it has primes and unique factorizations and math guys would say "it has a class number of 1".

-There are nine special square roots of imaginary numbers, called Heegner numbers, and math researchers have long speculated the existence of an attack built around these numbers.
+There are nine special square roots of imaginary numbers, called Heegner numbers, and math researchers have speculated on the existence of an attack built around these numbers.

-Trump defunded my math PhD, now I identify as an internet math autist while I figure things out.
-I might as well explore this attack while I'm funemployed.
+I might as well explore this attack while I'm funemployed since Trump defunded my math PhD.

 ### Different Levels of Understanding

 #### For Absolute Beginners (no math background, non-technical)
 We use imaginary numbers to attack imaginary internet money.

-#### Super Technical (moderate math background, technical)
+#### Super Technical (decent math background, technical)
 We *attempt* an attack on secp256k1's field characteristic over both of its unique factorization domains, the regular integers and the ring of Eisenstein integers.
 This is experimental mathematics and our tests involve:
 1. Index calculus to find an Eisenstein integer, somewhat similar to the fundamental solution of the Pell equation as we saw here.